Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 Brendan Smialowski-Pool/Getty Images

-According to David Garrow's Rising Star: The Making of Barack Obama, which came out just last year, Obama proposed to Jager in 1986.
+According to David Garrow's Rising Star: The Making of Barack Obama, which came out in 2017, Obama proposed to Jager in 1986.

 Well, first they moved in together in October 1986, into a $450-a-month apartment on South Harper Avenue.

-"Very sweet lady, as busy as I am, and so temperamentally well-suite," Obama wrote to a friend, per Garrow.
+"Very sweet lady, as busy as I am, and so temperamentally well-suited," Obama wrote to a friend, per Garrow.
 "Not that there are no strains.
 I'm not really accustomed to having another person underfoot the whole time, and there are moments where I miss the solitude of a bachelor's life.
 On the other hand, winter's fast approaching, and it is nice to have someone to come home to after a late night's work.
 Compromises, compromises."

 Months later, "in the winter of '86, when we visited my parents, he asked me to marry him," Jager recalled.